Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 [CU Aerospace Senior Projects](http://www.colorado.edu/aerospace/current-students/undergraduates/senior-design-projects?qt-qt_senior_design_2014_15=1#qt-qt_senior_design_2014_15)

 ##This Project
-The underlying principle here is that if two GPS locations are provided by two different recivers a position vector can be calculated between them.
-This can be used to aim a directional antenna or in the case of this project a laser from one object (the base station) to the other object (Target) at theoretically any distance which is only limited to your ability to provide the base station with the targets GPS location.
-This system consists of two seperate moduals that include the target and the Base.
+The underlying principle here is that if two GPS locations are provided by two different recivers, a position vector can be calculated between them.
+This can be used to aim a directional antenna (or in the case of this project a laser) from one object (the base station) to the other object (Target) at any distance which is only limited to your ability to provide the base station with the targets GPS location.
+This system consists of two seperate assemblies.
 The targets only purpose is to recives its GPS location, parse the data, and send that back to the base station.
 The base station then recives the targets GPS location and compares it to its own GPS location to calculate the positional vector.
 The base station also includes a 180 degree servo and a laser so the direction can be visualized.

 ->_(1)System Diagram_<-

 The theory behind this is shown in the figure below in that knowing the horizontal and the vertical difference between points you can use the inverse tangent function to give you the pointing angle needed to control the mechanism.

 ->(2)Theory Diagramm<-